cyanChill/cyanChill/README.md

 - React Native content on [MissingCore](https://github.com/MissingCore) such as:
   - [Music](https://github.com/MissingCore/Music): A Nothing inspired music player.
+  - [@missingcore/react-native-metadata-retriever](https://github.com/MissingCore/react-native-metadata-retriever): A successor to `@missingcore/audio-metadata` which utilizes Android's built-in metadata reader for better performance.
+Built with around a week of Kotlin knowledge learnt on the go.
-  - [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata): A package for getting metadata from audio files in React Native and Node.js.
+  - [@missingcore/audio-metadata](https://github.com/MissingCore/audio-metadata): A TypeScript package for getting metadata from audio files in React Native and Node.js through reading the bytes in the file.
 - [Caerula](https://github.com/cyanChill/Caerula): A fun little website for viewing information about Arknights.

 ## 🛠️ I'm currently building apps with ...